markqian/Chess-engine-in-Lisp/README.md

 To install xboard and sbcl just type:

-sudo apt-get intall xboard sbcl
+sudo apt-get install xboard sbcl

 **To run**